annalaise/cv/README.md

 **Nando's UK** (Nov '16 to Jun '17)
 *Product Consultant*
 During my contract, I was tasked with optimising Nando's online takeaway journeys and overhauling their site UI.
 Specifically, this included:
 - Leading the redesign of the takeaway site to make it mobile responsive across all break points.
-As a result, takeaway orders increased by 8% like-for-like
+As a result, takeaway orders increased by 8% like-for-like.
-- Redesigned the site navigation to improve UX and compliance with accessibility standards
+- Redesigned the site navigation to improve UX and compliance with accessibility standards.
-- Oversaw a customer journey mapping project to explore all user pain points across the takeaway ordering UI
+- Oversaw a customer journey mapping project to explore all user pain points across the takeaway ordering UI.
-- Tested online table booking using a third party API
+- Tested online table booking using a third party API.
-- Made recommendations for agile transformation of in-house and external digital capabilities
+- Made recommendations for agile transformation of in-house and external digital capabilities.

 **M&S.com** (Sep '15 to Oct '16)
 *Product Owner*
-Product management of online styling and outfitting tools, reviews and product recommendations within M&S.com, and latterly (after Mar’16) led the development of the UK mobile site, optimising the browsing experiences for 33% of all M&S.com traffic.
+Product management of online styling and outfitting tools, reviews and product recommendations within M&S.com, and latterly (after Mar’16) led the development of the UK mobile site, a Ruby Sinatra app, optimising the browsing experiences for 33% of all M&S.com traffic using TDD, multiple cloud environments and continuous delivery.
 Highlights include:
-- Led the redesign of the sign up funnel for Your Style Adviser, an online styling tool, increasing user sign up by 441%
+- Led the redesign of the conversion funnel for Your Style Adviser, an online styling tool, increasing sign up by 441%
-- Successfully led a team of limited resource to build a new version of the tablet site, with a focus on performance and improved merchandise filtering; incremental ROI was projected at £6m p/a
+- Successfully led a limited team to build a new version of the tablet site, with a focus on site performance and improved merchandise filtering compared to the incumbent solution; incremental ROI was projected at £6m p/a
-- Worked closely with the engineers to improve site speed and reliability.
-No code ever failed in production, and was voted 3rd most usable retailer mobile site in a cxpartners 2016 study
+- Following our speed and UX improvements, the mobile site was awarded 3rd most usable retailer site in a cxpartners 2016 study.

 **Experian Consumer Services** (Aug '13 to Aug '15) *Head of Product Marketing*